-A deadline is a special timestamp for indicating items that must be performed by a certain time.
-Reminders about items deadlines appear in your agenda before they due.
+A deadline is a special timestamp for indicating items that should be performed by a certain time.
+Reminders about deadlines appear in your agenda a specified number of days before they due.

 You can add a deadline to a headline/entry by typing C-c C-d.
 You can remove a deadline by typing C-u C-c C-d.